tsotneforester/JSReact/README.md

 <h1 align="center"> About The Project </h1>

 After first steps in Web Development (HTML+CSS), it was Javascript, which really drove my nuts, but now thing are getting better as experience growth.
-On my Js journey, I've come up to **React**, one of the best framworks that eased thing a great deal
+On my Js journey, I've come up to **React**, one of the best libraries that eased thing a great deal

 ## Getting Started